okcza515/League-of-Legend-analysis/README.md

 This project objective is to use 2021 league of legends wolrd champion play records to analysis what factors effects winning-losing

-with regression and classification forest
+with logistic regression and classification forest